lrodentx/moolacache/README.md

 # moolacache
 MoolaCache Demo Angular 5, TypeScript, FlexLayout
-    Move you money into a barn and watch it grow
+    Move your money into a barn and watch it grow

 The ideal behind this demo is to teach money stewardship (budgeting) to kids.

 Live Demo @ https://moola-cache.firebaseapp.com/

+The demo is accessible from a desktop or mobile browser the UI is designed to be responsive to the sizing of the browser window.

 I built this demo because I wanted to learn more about the folowing: